Nurturing Health: Tackling Childhood Obesity in Simple Steps

 Build Better Routines:

-Focus on meals that include a variety of colorful produce, hearty grains, and nourishing ingredients.
-Get everyone around the table to share in the experience—chopping, cooking, and sitting down together.
-This kind of shared routine not only strengthens bonds but also builds a natural appreciation for thoughtful eating and home-prepared dishes.
+Include meals with a mix of colorful produce, hearty grains, and nourishing ingredients.
+Encourage everyone at the table to join in—chopping, cooking, and enjoying dishes together.
+This shared routine not only strengthens bonds but also fosters a natural appreciation for mindful eating and home-prepared meals.

 Limit Screen Time: